Updated: Sep 15

 Taking 55 days to mature, this turnip is the standard purple and white color.
 It’s got smooth globe roots and white flesh.

 Just Right: This hybrid takes 28 days to harvest its greens and 60 days for its roots.
-It’s smooth and pure white with mild roots, and is typically grown for fall.
+It’s smooth and pure white with mild roots, and is typically grown for a fall crop.

 Gilfeather: This variety take 75 days to mature.
 It’s large and egg-shaped, with a creamy white, smooth texture.
 It’s got white flesh and a delicate flavor to it.